Updated on July 9th, 2025 By Felix Martinez

-The Dividend Kings are a selective group of stocks that have increased their dividends for at least 50 years in a row.
+The Dividend Kings are a select group of stocks that have increased their dividends for at least 50 consecutive years.
 We believe the Dividend Kings are among the highest-quality dividend growth stocks to buy and hold for the long term.

 With this in mind, we created a full list of all the Dividend Kings.
 You can download the full list, along with important financial metrics such as dividend yields and price-to-earnings ratios, by clicking the link below:

 Nevertheless, by adapting, Walmart has demonstrated its ability to thrive in a rapidly changing environment.
 The company has made substantial investments in its e-commerce platform.
-Unlike many other retailers, Walmart has shown it can compete with Amazon.
+Unlike many other retailers, Walmart has shown its ability to compete with Amazon.

-This article will discuss the company’s business overview, growth prospects, competitive advantages, and expected returns.
+This article will provide an overview of the company’s business, its growth prospects, competitive advantages, and expected returns.

 Business Overview

-In 1945, Sam Walton opened his first discount store, which served as the starting point for what later became known as Walmart.
-Since then, Walmart has expanded to become the world’s largest retailer, catering to over 230 million customers every week.
-The company’s revenue exceeded $648 billion in 2023, and its market capitalization is approximately $660 billion.
+In 1945, Sam Walton opened his first discount store, marking the beginning of what would later become Walmart.
+Since then, Walmart has expanded to become the world’s largest retailer, serving over 230 million customers each week.
+The company’s revenue exceeded $680 billion in 2024, and its market capitalization is approximately $774 billion.

 As one of the most prominent employers globally, Walmart has a workforce of about 2.1 million.